 What can you do to help?

 There are a lot of actions you can take everyday to help the environment and act on climate change.
+Those actions may rely on what resources are available in your respective country, county, or municipality.
 Below is a brief list of some everyday actions you can take.
 There is always more you can do, but here is a short list with some resources.

 Reduce and Reuse